 This flap procedure, or free tissue transfer, is the pinnacle of flaps for breast reconstruction.
 Skin and fat are removed from the lower abdomen, while preserving the lower abdominal muscle, rectus abdominis, and its nerve sensations.
-This flap has replaced the TRAM flap technique as the best option for breast reconstruction, by reducing surgical outcomes such as hernias, bulges, and muscle imbalance.
+This flap has replaced the TRAM flap technique as the best option for breast reconstruction Miami, by reducing surgical outcomes such as hernias, bulges, and muscle imbalance.
 The incision for the DIEP flap is closely similar to a “tummy tuck.”
 The flap is connected to vessels in the chest to recreate a natural feeling and an augmented new breast that has the potential for sensation in the reconstructed area.
 Choosing a DIEP flap procedure completes breast reconstruction without the need for further surgery or for future mammograms.

 SGAP Flap Technique (Superior Gluteal Artery Perforator)